Mukuru kwa Njenga: Settlement profiling

 The settlement profiling process include identifying the stakeholders, organizing of stakeholder forums for good representation, community mobilisation and awareness creation, training of data collectors, and focus group discussions and interviews.
 The field research was conducted in six designated survey areas: Riara (SEPU), Mukuru Kwa Ruben, Mukuru Kwa Njenga, Viwandani, Kiandumu (Thika, Kiambu County), and selected wards in Nairobi County that do not predominantly feature slums.
 [This paragraph needs further clarification, but it appears to be drawn from projects of the College of Environmental Design, University of California-Berkeley, described in a series of blog posts.]

 The Mukuru settlements have been designated as a Special Planning Area (SPA) due to their unique planning challenges and opportunities.

 Notable residents

 Kenyan international footballer Patrick Oboya was born in Mukuru Kwa Njenga.
-Other notable figures include Geoffrey Mboya, a young humanitarian advocate and climate activist who passionately advocates for Sustainable Development Goals in the settlements.
-He has presented the urban climate resilience in the context of urban poverty at the London Climate Action Week and UN Climate Conference.
-DJ Peter Adams one of the most famous DJ who had a very big career on KTN and Radio Maisha was born and raised in Mukuru kwa Reuben.
-Shabu Mwangi and Adam Masava are two of Kenya's fine artists who have exhibited internationally.
-Adam Masava who is also a teacher who has taught local children art and they have participated and won in various fine arts competition including the Toyota arts project.
-U-Tena arts group has been making a change in Mukuru and have performed in multiple international events and in Kenya.
-Micato Safaris has been offering scholarships to needy children, supporting education to Mukuru residents through a free library and a free Computer Centre and a Water project.
-There are also organizations like SHOFCO which also try to improve the livelihoods of Mukuru residents.